Inspire – High potential and gifted education

 Kindergarten – Year 2 (Turtles Class)

-- differentiated literacy and numeracy tasks
+- Differentiated literacy and numeracy tasks that cater to individual needs and strengths.

 Years 3 – 6 (Whales Class)

-- Check-In assessments to identify extension needs
+- Check-in assessments used to identify extension needs and inform targeted teaching.

-- STEM, robotics and design challenges
+- STEM, robotics and design challenges that encourage innovation, collaboration and critical thinking.

-Learning is adjusted in real time to stretch, challenge and inspire our older students.
+- Flexible and responsive teaching, with learning adjusted in real time to stretch, challenge and inspire our older students.

 High potential education at Fernleigh extends beyond the classroom.
 Whole-school opportunities include: